Icehouse (band): 1993–1995: Full Circle, Big Wheel, and Berlin

-Full Circle, an entire album of remixes was recorded during 1993, it included the track "Shakin' the Cage" which was released on the Spin One EP in early 1993 and was followed by their seventh and final studio album, Big Wheel in November, which contained the singles "Satellite" in October and "Big Wheel" in March 1994, while the Full Circle album itself was not released until December 1994; neither albums nor singles had any Top 40 chart success.
+Full Circle, an entire album of remixes, was recorded during 1993; it included the track "Shakin' the Cage", which was released on the Spin One EP in early 1993.
+This was followed by their seventh and final studio album, Big Wheel in November, which contained the singles "Satellite", released in October, and "Big Wheel", released in March 1994.
+The Full Circle album itself was not released until December 1994.
+Neither the albums nor the singles had any Top 40 chart success.

 By 1995, Davies was again involved with the Sydney Dance Company, this time with their production of Berlin.
-The musical score was a collection of cover versions of songs by David Bowie, Brian Eno, Simple Minds, The Psychedelic Furs, Frank Sinatra, Lou Reed, Roxy Music, XTC, Talking Heads, The Velvet Underground, PiL, The Cure and Killing Joke, which saw Davies collaborating with pianist Max Lambert in the development of the music.
-Sessions were released as The Berlin Tapes under the name Iva Davies and Icehouse in 1995 on DIVA (Iva Davies own label) / Massive Records for Australian release and Warner Records for international release in 2002.
+The musical score was a collection of cover versions of songs by David Bowie, Brian Eno, Simple Minds, the Psychedelic Furs, Frank Sinatra, Lou Reed, Roxy Music, XTC, Talking Heads, the Velvet Underground, PiL, the Cure and Killing Joke, which saw Davies collaborating with pianist Max Lambert in the development of the music.
+Sessions were released as The Berlin Tapes under the name Iva Davies and Icehouse in 1995 on DIVA (Iva Davies' own label) / Massive Records for Australian release and Warner Records for international release in 2002.
 As well as recording the ballet score, Davies and Icehouse performed live at each performance, Berlin ran for two seasons.

-During 1999 Davies, together with Richard Tognetti and Christopher Gordon, composed The Ghost of Time as an expansion of "Great Southern Land" into a forty-minute performance for Sydney's part of the worldwide millennial celebrations.
+During 1999, Davies, together with Richard Tognetti and Christopher Gordon, composed The Ghost of Time as an expansion of "Great Southern Land" into a forty-minute performance for Sydney's part of the worldwide millennial celebrations.
 On New Year's Eve in 1999, Davies (vocals, guitar), Tognetti (violin), Guy Pratt (bass), Krawczyk (drums) ROM=Pari (Taiko – Japanese drums) and Sydney Symphony Orchestra performed The Ghost of Time on the northern forecourt of Sydney Opera House alongside Sydney Harbour and was televised around the world on CNN and other news networks.
 Davies had released the solo album, The Ghost of Time earlier in December 1999.